ginny169/automation/01-introduction/readme.md

 - Keys points:
   - automation is development
   - daily/weekly learning and practice
-  - Debugging is super important
   - OOP and design principles are important
+  - Debugging
+  - Log reading and understanding

 ## Roadmap